microo8/hmmlab/README.rst

 Or on a rpm distibution you can simply download the rpm package in the `downloads <https://github.com/microo8/hmmlab/downloads>`_ section.
 It will install all dependencies.

-You must create a configuration file.
-Creating it in ``~/.config/hmmlab.conf`` and it might look like:
+You must create a configuration file in ``~/.config/hmmlab.conf`` and it might look like:

 ::